 Chinook is a relatively rare dog breed in the USA and around the world.
 These dogs were developed in 1971 in New Hampshire, mainly for the purpose of sledding.
 The UKC only started recognizing the breed in 1991.
-In this guide, we will study Chinook dog’s temperament, their origins, approximate price, training tips, and other important things you need to know when raising a Chin.
+In this guide, we will study Chinook dog’s temperament, their origins, training tips, and other important things you need to know when raising a Chin.

 Fun facts about Chinooks

 - Chinook dog breed history – The origins of this breed aren’t well documented.
 But it is believed that Spitz and Mastiff type dogs may have been used to create the Chinook.
 A Greenland Husky and dogs with St. Bernard blood may also have been used for their development.

 - By 1970s, the breed almost became extinct.
 But dedicated breeders gathered the 40 odd remaining dogs and managed to increase their numbers to nearly 150.
 Today, dedicated breeders are trying very hard to maintain this breed.
 They make sure to use selective out-crossing along with pedigree analyses to rule out disorders and create healthy lines of Chinook dogs.

 - Arthur Walden’s lead sled dog Chinook is the ancestor of most New Hampshire Chinooks today.
 Unfortunately, on a mission to Antarctica, Chinook wandered off, got lost and died in the wilderness at the age of 12.
 The news of his death was heard around the world for his fame as the lead sled dog was highly publicized.
 If you visit the small town of Wonalancet in New Hampshire, you’d find that Route 113 A from Tamworth to Wonalancet still bears the name ‘The Chinook Trail’ in his memory.